-Evaluating project success or failure is a critically important step in implementing any watershed plan.
+Evaluating project success or failure is a critically important step in implementing a watershed plan such as this.
 This section lays out a self-evaluation process for project partners to use to gauge project progress in four categories: 1) project administration, 2) attitudes and awareness, 3) performance, and 4) results.
 These four indicator categories are described in the bullet points below.
 A project evaluation worksheet can be found in Appendix C.